X1r0s/Server-Guide/ENG/PM2 ENG.md

 cd /path/to/your/project
 ```

-Then, start your Node.js application with PM2:
+Start your Node.js application using PM2 and assign it a custom name:

 ```bash
 pm2 start app.js --name my-app
 ```

-- Replace `app.js` with the entry point of your application.
+> **Note:** Replace `app.js` with your application's entry file and `my-app` with your desired process name.
-- The `--name` flag assigns a custom name to the process (e.g., `my-app`).

-### 3.2.
-Using the Watch Mode (Optional)
+### 2.2.
+Watch Mode for Development

-For development, you can enable watch mode so that PM2 restarts your application automatically when file changes are detected:
+For development purposes, you can enable watch mode so that PM2 restarts your application automatically when files change:

 ```bash
 pm2 start app.js --name my-app --watch